 To turn time filtering on or off in the view, select a time-configured feature layer in the Contents pane.
-Under the Time tab, in the View group, click Enable Time .
+On the Time tab, in the View group, click Enable Time .
 You can also enable or disable time on the time slider.

 Use the following settings to configure the time in the map for the visible time span: